For information about our Australian Merinos please click here

-We run approximately 500 Merinos and Cashmere goats on our farm here in Devon.
-For most of the year they live outside, enjoying free access to pasture.
+They live outside, enjoying free access to pasture but always having access to a warm barn if it’s wet or cold.
+It is their choice to come inside or stay out.
 We walk among them daily, checking to make sure all is well.
 They have nothing to fear from us and it shows.

 Winter can be a tough time on the farm.
-The goats take no notice of the snow when it comes, scrathing away at the snow with sharp hooves to reach the grss underneath, but they have free access to the barns at all times for a rack of silage and shelter from the bitter winds.
+The goats take no notice of the snow when it comes, scratching away at the snow with sharp hooves to reach the grass underneath, but they have free access at all times to extra food and warm shelter from the bitter winds.

-The sheep spend most of the winter inside because they are often shorn in late autumn and must stay in the warm barn until their wool has grown.
-A Devon winter is hard on man and beast with frozen pipes, frozen fingers and endless filling of feed racks to keep every animal topped up against the cold.
+A Devon winter is hard on man and beast with frozen pipes, frozen fingers and endless filling of feed racks to keep every animal topped up.

 Welfare is key to all that we do here.
 It extends from helping animals into the world if mum needs a hand, right through to knowing when the end has come and making sure an aged or sick animal makes a swift, kind exit.
 Care and compassion are rewarded by animals which are easy to handle and, quite simply, a joy and a privilege to know.
 Contact is never forced but to have an animal willingly come and ask for the touch of your hand is a real pleasure we enjoy regularly.